exponea/exponea-android-sdk/Documentation/CONFIG.md

   var pushChannelId: String = "0",
   // Notification importance for the notification channel.
-Only for API level 26+. var pushNotificationImportance: Int = NotificationManager.IMPORTANCE_DEFAULT,
-  // A list of SKUs for automatic in-app purchases tracking var skuList: List<String> = arrayListOf(),
-  /** A list of properties to be added to all tracking events */ var defaultProperties: HashMap<String, Any> = hashMapOf(), /** How ofter the token is tracked */
+Only for API level 26+. var pushNotificationImportance: Int = NotificationManager.IMPORTANCE_DEFAULT, /** A list of properties to be added to all tracking events */ var defaultProperties: HashMap<String, Any> = hashMapOf(), /** How ofter the token is tracked */